Britain to provide funding for mini-nuclear plant research

-LONDON (Reuters) - The British government will provide up to 56 million pounds of funding for research and development in mini-nuclear plants, it said on Thursday.
+LONDON, Dec 7 (Reuters) - The British government will provide up to 56 million pounds ($75 million) of funding for research and development in mini-nuclear plants, it said on Thursday.

 The funding will be available over the next three years and will be used to assess the potential of designs of advanced and small modular reactors (SMRs) and accelerating their development, the government said in a statement.